 White Duck 12’X14′ Alpha Wall Tent

 It is made up of duck canvas, which you can choose to be flame-retardant or waterproof treated.
-Accordingly, it also features aluminum poles, galvanized steel pegs, a silicone-coated stove jack (in case you would like a cozy fire), a PVC groundsheet, a protective storm door, and tripled layered stormproof windows.
+It also features aluminum poles, galvanized steel pegs, a silicone-coated stove jack (in case you would like a cozy fire), a PVC groundsheet, a protective storm door, and tripled layered stormproof windows.
 Undoubtedly, this tent will last you generations!

 Get it for $1,749.99: Amazon.com